2023 T1 League All-Star Game

 The 2023 T1 League All-Star Game was an exhibition game played on February 28, 2023, during the T1 League's 2022–23 season.
 It was the 1st edition of the T1 League All-Star Game, and was played at Taipei Heping Basketball Gymnasium.

 Team Infinity defeated Team Beyond 179–124.
 Dwight Howard, who scored 37 points, was named the All-Star Game MVP.

 All-Star Game

 Coaches

 Following the conclusion of the regular season on February 5, 2023, the head coaches were decided.
 The head coaches of the first and second place in 2022–23 season were qualified as the head coaches of the All-Star Game.
 The All-Star Game head coaches were announced on February 6.
-Lee Yi-Hua, head coach of the New Taipei CTBC DEA, qualified as the head coach of the Team Beyond.
-Brendan Joyce, head coach of the Kaohsiung Aquas, qualified as the head coach of the Team Infinity.
+Lee Yi-Hua, head coach of the New Taipei CTBC DEA, qualified as the head coach of Team Beyond.
+Brendan Joyce, head coach of the Kaohsiung Aquas, qualified as the head coach of Team Infinity.